 Yellow teeth and stained teeth are common cosmetic dental problems many people face.
+If tooth discoloration is among your dental concerns, we offer effective treatment options to restore the brightness of your smile.
 Dr. Alan Dechter and Dr. Matthew Moy are cosmetic dentists that offer several solutions for tooth discoloration in Silver Spring, MD.

 Types of Teeth Stains

-There are two basic types of teeth stains.
+Two basic types of teeth stains exist.
 Extrinsic stains and intrinsic stains can both contribute to discolored teeth.
+Knowing the type of stains you have will help our dentist find the best treatment option for you.

 Extrinsic Teeth Stains